Tokes94/Tokes94.github.io/README.md

 This is a testing environment for CS5 and other frontend frameworks.

 To startup Browser sync type in the following to the terminal window.
-Use this code:  browser-sync start --server --watch
+Use this code:  browser-sync start --server --files --watch

 Heading
 # H1